Chart Color Schemes

 Infrastructure

-Coogee has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally
+Coogee has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally

-Seven projects identified by AreaSearch may impact the area significantly.
-These include Windfall Residences Port Coogee, Discovery Parks Coogee Beach Redevelopment, Spearwood Housing Project - Uniting WA, and Cockburn Coast - Shoreline Development.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects that could affect this region.
+Notable initiatives include Windfall Residences Port Coogee, Discovery Parks Coogee Beach Redevelopment, Spearwood Housing Project - Uniting WA, and Cockburn Coast - Shoreline Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.